Screenix

-SimpleScreenRecorder is great for basic recordings, but lacks zoom effects, cursor tracking, and webcam support.
-Screenix gives you professional results with automatic zooms — no post-processing needed.
+SimpleScreenRecorder is great for basic recordings, but lacks zoom effects, cursor overlay, and webcam support, Screenix gives you professional results with automatic zooms, no post-processing needed

 See Screenix vs SimpleScreenRecorder Workflow